as I recite my verses for the king; my tongue is the pen of a skillful writer. Psalm 45 v1

 On the Karaite web site, you will be able to download a Tanakh in pointed Hebrew and a Siddur (in pdf format)

-The tanakh is an HTML document which opens in your browser, but if you have the SIL fonts installed you can copy the text into word and use the SIL Ezra font which is like the script used in the Tanakh scrolls. www.karaite-korner.org
+The Tanakh is available as an HTML document which opens in your browser, but if you have the SIL fonts installed you can copy the text into word and use the SIL Ezra font which is like the script used in the Tanakh scrolls. www.karaite-korner.org

 Learning to speak modern Hebrew can be undertaken in various ways but the author has been advised that the best way is by living in Israel for a while, and possibly doing an Ulpan course.
 Many Israelis had to learn the language that way after making aliyah.